Research in Bangladesh

 - Travel bursaries: These allow allowing scholars to undertake extended fieldwork research to see at first-hand the habits, concerns and challenges of the communities they are studying, and enrich their work through real-world practice.

-- Equipment: Gifts from just a thousand pounds upwards will give students and researchers easy access to chemicals, bottles, ice boxes and other small items to support their research.
+- Equipment: Gifts from just a few hundred pounds upwards will give students and researchers easy access to chemicals, bottles, ice boxes and other small items to support their research.

 - Remote learning: Support for staff and technology will help make our Masters programmes available for remote study and will see the creation of a Massive Open Online Course (MOOC) – giving the opportunity of learning to students who would be unable to travel to Leeds.